nmcorser/Final_Project/Blue Team.md

     2. Implement Multi-Factor Authenification Protocols (Mitre Att&ck: M1032)
   - **Why It Works**:
     1. By limiting the number of users allowed to login remotely, this will decrease the attack surface that unauthenticated users can exploit.
-    2. The more layers of defense used to protect a system not only provides more obstacles for an attacker to access sensitive data, but also allows analysts more time to notice unusual patterns occurring and possible stop the attack.
+    2. The more layers of defense used to protect a system not only provides more obstacles for an attacker to infiltrate before they can gain access to sensitive data, but also allows analysts more time to notice unusual patterns occurring and possible stop the attack.